-As more and more people are putting off retirement and working well into their 70s, communicating well across multiple generations is an essential skill for today’s young managers.
-However, young leaders sometimes find it daunting to maintain respect and authority when managing workers older than themselves.
+As more and more people are putting off retirement and working well into their 70s, employee communication across multiple generations is an essential skill for today’s young managers.
+However, young leaders may find it daunting to maintain respect and authority when managing workers older than themselves.
 As a young manager, older workers may seem intimidating due to both years of experience, as well as a perception of not respecting a leader who is younger than their socks.

 What can a young manager do to get older workers moving in a new direction?
-How should the young leader communicate with employees so that they feel respected and are not resentful?
+How should the young leader handle employee communication so that employees feel respected and are not resentful?

 The first step, regardless of a team member’s age, involves communication, patience and listening.

 Employees of all ages, but especially those older than you, want to be treated respectfully, invited to share their opinions and have their recommendations sincerely considered.

 Here are some communication pitfalls to avoid if you are the younger leader managing older employees.

 Incorrect assumptions lie at the bottom of many of the common employee communication issues related to young leaders working with older or more tenured employees.

 First, it is wrong to believe older workers will automatically have a problem with younger managers.
 Most people assume the boss is the boss, so don’t waste time worrying about your authority.
 After all, management tapped you to be the leader.
 A certain amount of respect and authority comes with the title.